muditchoudhary/DoctorAppBackend/DB_STRUCTURE.md

 1. User

-   - Id PK not null
+   - Id not null
    - FullName string not null
    - Email string not null unique
    - Password string not null
-   - userType string not null []
+   - userType string not null
    - Appointments list of appointments object

-2. Appointment (not a seperate collection)
+2. Appointment Schema for User Model (not a seperate collection)

    - Id PK not null
-   - appointmentOn Date not null
+   - appointmentOn Sting (Date) not null
-   - appointmentAt Time not null
+   - appointmentAt String (Time) not null
-   - DoctorId not null
    - doctorName not null
    - doctorSpeciality not null

 3. Doctor

-   - Id PK
+   - Id PK not null
    - FullName string not null
    - Email string not null
    - Password string not null